 Rihanna herself said she was glad to see you “succeed again.”
 But as you know, in this universe we call the music industry, hate rings louder in people’s ears than love.

 One minute you’re crying at the closing of a Michael Jackson tribute at the 2010 BET Music Awards and the next you’re throwing chairs out the “Good Morning America” window.
 One minute you’re grabbing your first Grammy for your first No. 1 album.
 The next you’re cursing everybody and their mothers on Twitter AND reportedly saying it was someone who controls your tweets.
 Really?

 You can’t get mad at us for not forgetting.
 It happened, it’s written.
 But when you get aggressive and act out, what do you think people are going to reference?
 For every person that is waiting for your fall, there are those cheering for you to win, but it’s hard for those who want you to thrive because when you take one step forward, you inevitably take two steps back.

 As much as we like to quote 2pac, people judge.
 We’re imperfect and carry insecurities of our own.
-Which is why many believe you deserve a second chance.
-We know, as you have also admitted, what happened three years ago was disturbing, heartbreaking and simply unjustifiable.
-Yet, you’re growing, learning and bettering as an artist.
+This is why many believe you deserve a second chance.
+We know, as you have also admitted, what happened three years ago was disturbing, heartbreaking, and simply unjustifiable.
+Yet, you’re growing, learning, and bettering as an artist.
 Personally?
 That’s for you to show us.
 And recently it’s as if you don’t care to.